lecy/neighborhood_change_phx/docs/index.md

 ### About Us

-If you'd like to know more about the developers of this project, see more about us. [link](about.html)
+If you'd like to know more about the developers of this project, see more [about us](about.html).

 ### Data Steps